neuefische/web-exercises/sessions/html-and-the-web/format-salad/README.md

 # HTML and the web: Format Salad

-In this challenge you will debug and see the bad formatting of a code..
+This little challenge checks if you set up VSCode and Prettier correctly.

 ## Getting started with HTML